onnx/onnx-mlir/README.md

 <p align="center"><img width="50%" src="docs/logo/onnx-mlir-1280x640.png" /></p>

 # ONNX-MLIR
-The Open Neural Network Exchange implementation in MLIR (http://onnx.ai/onnx-mlir/).
+The Open Neural Network Exchange (ONNX) implementation in MLIR (http://onnx.ai/onnx-mlir/).
+The goal of this project is to take an ONNX graph as an input and generate code that implement the graph directly, with minimum runtime support to implement the graph operations.

 | System        | Build Status |
 |---------------|--------------|